 top of page

-I’ve written this every year for the last 15, but it really is true.
-Every October 25th – the night of The Toast – is the most humbling day of my life.
-I never thought that a simple toast and text – the original Toast tying New York City, Ashburn (Va.) and Charlotte together would spread to Ireland, Italy, Germany, France, Asia, Finland, Australia, New Zealand, Canada and Mexico, let alone nearly all 50 states, for a breathtaking moment of reflection each year.
+Eighteen years ago, it was a simple text to my family – the original Toast tying New York City, Ashburn (Va.), and Charlotte together.
+It blows my mind that this has spread to Ireland, Italy, Germany, France, Asia, Finland, Australia, New Zealand, Canada, and Mexico, let alone nearly all 50 states.
+It’s a breathtaking moment of reflection each year.

-On behalf of our family, I humbly ask you to join us on Tuesday, Oct.
+On behalf of our family, I humbly ask you to join us on Saturday, Oct.
 25th at 8 p.m. – whatever time zone you’re in – to remember the love you have for your family and friends.
-Take a moment to know you are loved, and, to tell others that you love them.
+Take a moment to know you are loved, and to tell others that you love them.

 John was the brother everyone wanted, the best uncle in the world, a son to be proud of and a loyal and true friend.
 John’s smile and kind heart warmed everyone he met.
 He was brilliant and fun… and he’s missed more and more every day.

-On whatever social media platform you choose, you can use the hashtags #TheToast2022 and #JohnsToast.
+On whatever social media platform you choose, please use the hashtags #TheToast2025 and #JohnsToast.

 Chris